Feedlot nutritionist boot camp

 BOOT CAMP INFORMATION

-The 2022 Plains Nutrition Council Feedlot Nutritionist Boot Camp was held the week of August 8th – 12th in Canyon, TX.
+The 2026 Plains Nutrition Council Feedlot Nutritionist Boot Camp will be held the week of August 10th – 14th in Canyon, TX.

 Eligible applicants: